Apple CarPlay could be getting the upgrade we’ve all been waiting for

 - Plus: I just ordered the iPhone 13 Pro Max — but there’s a brutal delay

-In other words Apple would be moving beyond the limits of CarPlay, a system that was built to let people use apps on their phone without distracting them from the road ahead.
+In other words Apple could be moving beyond the limits of CarPlay, a system that was built to let people use apps on their phone without distracting them from the road ahead.

-According to Bloomberg’s sources, who asked not to be identified, IronHeart would be able to access controls, sensors, and settings within the car.
-That includes temperature and humidity readings, climate control, audio and speaker settings, seat and armrest controls, and well as information on the speedometer, tachometer, and fuel instrument clusters.
+Bloomberg’s sources, who asked not to be identified, claimed IronHeart would be able to access controls, sensors, and settings within the car.
+That could include temperature and humidity readings, climate control, audio and speaker settings, seat and armrest controls, and well as information on the speedometer, tachometer, and fuel instrument clusters.

 After all, Google has already made ways to expand Android’s presence in certain cars with the Android Automotive OS.
 However the Android Automotive OS actually replaces the usual in-car infotainment software, rather than acting alongside it.